Raw Banana & Black Chickpea Stew

 - 4 dried Kashmiri red chiles

-- 2 Tbsp cold-pressed mustard oil
+- 2 Tbsp cold-pressed mustard oil, or neutral cooking oil

 - 2 sprigs curry leaves